AjayiMike/openai-apps-template/README.md

 ## Troubleshooting

--   **Widget shows stale data** – ensure the MCP response includes fresh `structuredContent.todoLists` and `_meta.openai/outputTemplate`.
+-   **Widget shows stale data** – ensure the MCP response includes fresh `structuredContent.todoList` and `_meta.openai/outputTemplate`.
 The widget only resyncs when the host sends new structured data.
 -   **“Build not found” error** – run `npm run build` before starting `npm start` so `dist/todo.html` exists.
 -   **No widget in ChatGPT** – verify the connector is allowed to render widgets (`openai/widgetAccessible: true`) and that the `ui://widget/<name>.html` resource is listed via `ListResources`.
 -   **CORS or tunnel issues** – the server enables `Access-Control-Allow-Origin: *`, but your tunnel must forward both `GET /mcp` and `POST /mcp/messages`.